canonical/ubuntu-mir/README.md

 * a timely response to reporters of MIR requests
 * detection and discussion of any current or complex cases

-Due to the nature of this process there are times when this is very busy and the meeting is strongly needed.
-But there are other times (e.g. at the beginning of a new release) where not a lot is happening.
-In such *idle* phases the leader of the meeting can pre-check the links we usually check together and skip steps of the agenda quoting that a pre-check has not shown anything worth to discuss.

-From there we can then go rather directly to *Any other business?* which serves as a catch all for all attendees.
-By that we can make the meeting more efficient in those times, instead of filing a monologue-log every week.

 If you're chairing the meeting, you can the following meetingology
 template: